absmach/magistrala-docs/docs/users.md

 ### Log Out

 Finally, there is the logout option which kills the current session and logs the user out.
-This does not result in deletion of the user but will just redirect you to the main l**Login Page**.
+This does not result in deletion of the user but will just redirect you to the main **Login Page**.
 Ensure any updated settings are saved before logging out.

 If the session expires while on the **Domains Homepage** or within a domain, attempting any action may result in a **"Failed to perform authorization"** error.
 Logging out and back in will resolve this.

 ### Password Recovery

 If a user forgets their password, they can use the **Forgot Password** link.
-This will direct them to a page where they enter their email address, and a reset link will be sent to their email.
+This will direct them to a page where they will enter their email address, and a reset link will be sent to their email.

 > **Important:** To enable email notifications, ensure the **mailing functionality** is correctly configured in [Magistrala’s environment file](https://github.com/absmach/magistrala/blob/main/docker/.env#L199-#L206).
 This setup is crucial for password recovery and other email-based functionalities.